llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

 * run-time environment variables:
     * `OMP_TARGET_OFFLOAD=disabled` for targeting host
 * `data` directive:
-    * `present` clause
+    * `present` and `no_create` clauses
         * Traditional compilation mode:
-            * The `present` clause is fully supported.
+            * The `present` and `no_create` clauses are fully supported.
+            * Although the traditional compilation mode user typically does not need to be aware, the OpenMP translation of these clauses uses the following features:
+                * The `present` translation uses an OpenMP TR8 feature: the `present` map type modifier.
+                * The `no_create` translation uses a Clacc-specific OpenMP extension: the `no_alloc` map type modifier.
-            * Although the traditional compilation mode user typically does not need to be aware, the OpenMP translation of the `present` clause uses an OpenMP TR8 feature: the `present` map type modifier.
-This modifier is combined with the OpenMP `alloc` map type as opposed to, for example, `tofrom` in order to suppress device-to-host transfers in the case that there is a reference count decrement within the associated region.
+            * In each case, the map type modifier is combined with the OpenMP `alloc` map type as opposed to, for example, `tofrom` in order to suppress device-to-host transfers in the case that there is a reference count decrement within the associated region.
             * If desired, it is possible to adjust the translation or related diagnostics by using the command-line options discussed below for source-to-source mode.
 The difference is that, by default in traditional compilation mode, the related diagnostics are disabled.
         * Source-to-source mode:
-            * Occurrences of the `present` clause produce a compile-time error diagnostic by default.
-The purpose of the diagnostic is to ensure the user is aware that the translation includes the `present` map type modifier because it is unlikely to be supported yet by foreign OpenMP compilers.
+            * Occurrences of the `present` or `no_create` clause produce a compile-time error diagnostic by default.
+The purpose of the diagnostic is to ensure the user is aware that the translation includes the `present` or `no_alloc` map type modifier because it is unlikely to be supported yet by foreign OpenMP compilers.
-            * The diagnostic is actually the warning enabled by `-Wopenacc-omp-map-present`, which is enabled and treated as an error by default in source-to-source mode.
+            * The diagnostic is actually the warning enabled by `-Wopenacc-omp-map-present` or `-Wopenacc-omp-map-no-alloc`, which is enabled and treated as an error by default in source-to-source mode.
-            * To work around this issue, the following command-line options can be specified:
+            * To work around this issue, any of the following command-line options can be specified:
+                * `-Wno-error=openacc-omp-map-present` or
-                * `-Wno-error=openacc-omp-map-present` converts the
+                  `-Wno-error=openacc-omp-map-no-alloc` converts the
                   diagnostic to a warning to make it easier to find all occurrences.
+                * `-Wno-openacc-omp-map-present` or
+                  `-Wno-openacc-omp-map-no-alloc` disables the
-                * `-Wno-openacc-omp-map-present` disables the diagnostic entirely.
-This is useful if the generated OpenMP will not be compiled or if the OpenMP compiler actually already supports the `present` map type modifier.
+                  diagnostic entirely.
+This is useful if the generated OpenMP will not be compiled or if the OpenMP compiler actually already supports the
+                  `present` or `no_alloc` map type modifier.
                 * `-fopenacc-present-omp=alloc` suppresses the
-                  diagnostic by changing the translation to use the standard OpenMP `alloc` map type without the `present` modifier.
+                  diagnostic for `present` by changing its translation to use the standard OpenMP `alloc` map type without the `present` modifier.
 In this case, there is no runtime error when the specified variable is not present on the device.
 However, this translation should be sufficient for OpenACC applications that are robust enough not to actually encounter this runtime error.
+                * `-fopenacc-no-create-omp=alloc` suppresses the
+                  diagnostic for `no_create` by changing its
+                  translation to use the standard OpenMP map type `alloc` without the `no_alloc` modifier:
+                    * This translation is probably only useful when both of the following conditions are met:
+                        * Application behavior is being testing with small data sets in initial attempts to port to OpenMP.
+                        * The application guarantees that, for every variable specified in a `no_create` clause, if the variable is not already present on the device, then it is not accessed within the associated region.
+                    * The reason for these conditions is that, contrary to `no_create` semantics, this translation allocates the specified data when it is not already present on the device, and the impact can include:
+                        * Performance degradation.
+                        * Device memory exhaustion.
+                        * Incorrect run-time behavior when there's a statically or dynamically nested data clause or runtime library call for the specified data.
+For example, if there's a nested `copy` clause, its data transfers are now suppressed.
+If a nested data clause specifies a conflicting subarray, a run-time error might now occur.
+                * There are various other imperfect translations of these clauses to standard OpenMP that might be useful under other conditions.
+We will consider adding support if there is user demand.
         * `-fopenacc[-ast]-print=acc`, `-ast-print`, `-ast-dump`,
           etc. mode:
-            * Debugging modes like these do not actually print OpenMP source code, so they leave the aforementioned diagnostic disabled as in traditional compilation mode.
+            * Debugging modes like these do not actually print OpenMP source code, so they leave the aforementioned diagnostics disabled as in traditional compilation mode.
-        * Currently, Clacc's implementation of the OpenMP TR8 `present` map type modifier is not well tested outside of Clacc translations from OpenACC to OpenMP.
-Thus, it is not yet recommended for use in hand-written OpenMP code as it might not integrate well with some OpenMP features.
+        * Currently, Clacc's implementations of the OpenMP TR8 `present` map type modifier and Clacc's `no_alloc` map type modifier extension for OpenMP are not well tested outside of Clacc's translations from OpenACC to OpenMP.
+Thus, they are not yet recommended for use in hand-written OpenMP code as they might not integrate well with some OpenMP features.
         * See the section "Data Directives" in `README-OpenACC-design.md` for a discussion of alternative translations that we considered for the OpenACC `present`